 The Mendelian Principle or Law of Segregation, also called Mendel’s First Law, has been stated in the following manner: a hybrid between two parents differing in a set of characters possesses both parental factors which subsequently separate (segregate) in the gametes.
-This genetic principle, along with complete dominance, modified the early belief that heredity is purely a “blending” process in which the offspring exhibits a character that is intermediate of the two parents.
+This genetic principle, along with complete dominance, modified the early belief that heredity is purely a “blending” process in which the offspring exhibits a character that is intermediate between the two parents.

-Originating from Gregor Mendel’s historic research work with garden pea, the law established that the transmission of traits from parents to progeny is carried by elementary units, which he called factor, in uniform, predictable fashion.
-This “factor” is now called gene or, with reference to those in the same gene pair but carry the blueprint for contrasting characteristics, alleles.
+Originating from Gregor Mendel’s historic research work with the garden pea, the law established that the transmission of traits from parents to progeny is carried by elementary units, which he called a factor, in a uniform, predictable fashion.
+This “factor” is now called gene or, with reference to those in the same gene pair but carries the blueprint for contrasting characteristics, alleles.
 This Law of Segregation is one of two laws Mendel formulated providing for the fundamental rules in the transmission of traits from parents to progeny.

 Specifically as applied to monohybrid inheritance, Mendel found that the two alternative genes carrying the characters in the true-breeding parents originally crossed are combined in the hybrid (F1).
 The hybrid possesses both the genes (alleles) coming from the male and female parents in the proportion of 1:1.
-These genes in turn separate or segregate through meiosis in the production of sexual gametes in equal proportion so that one-half of both the male and female gametes carries the male parental gene while the other half carries the female gene.
+These genes in turn separate or segregate through meiosis in the production of sexual gametes in equal proportion so that one-half of both the male and female gametes carry the male parental gene while the other half carries the female gene.

 For convenience in retracing how Mendel derived the Law of Segregation, the gene for smooth seeds in garden pea is denoted by the letter capital S while that for the wrinkled character is represented by the small letter s.
 The gene that manifests itself to the complete exclusion of a present but contrasting gene is called dominant while the latter which is hidden is called recessive.